Technolawhere/technolawhere.github.io/_posts/2025-1-17-Guidelines-for-Prevention-and-Regulation-of-Dark-Patterns-2023.md

    b.
 Stating that quantities of a particular product or service are more limited than they actually are.

    The following illustrations are provided in the annexure wrt this:

       a.
 Presenting false data on high demand without appropriate context.
 For instance, “Only 2 rooms left!
 30 others are looking at this right now”.

       b.
 Falsely creating time-bound pressure to make a purchase, such as describing a sale as an ‘exclusive’ sale for a limited time only for a select group of users.

-2. **Basket sneaking**
+2. **Basket sneaking:**